Dow and DEEP C successfully complete the first asphalt road using recycled plastics in Vietnam

 “This asphalt plastics road project is an excellent example of how businesses are accompanying the Government on the sustainable development journey generally and a proper reply to the recent call of the Prime Minister to fight against plastic waste particularly,” said Mr. Nguyen Quang Vinh, VCCI General Secretary cum VBCSD Vice Chair.
 “This model should certainly be replicated in more and more areas hence.”

 The next phase of the project will be completed by November 2019, bringing the total road length to 1.4 km.
 It will divert a total of 6.5 metric tons of flexible packaging from becoming litter or entering landfills – the equivalent of more than 1.7 million flexible wrappers.

 The post-consumer recycled plastic, mostly flexible packaging such as polyethylene film, is sourced from local waste collector URENCO Haiphong.
-The waste is cleaned, dried and shredded before being mixed with asphalt at a temperature between 150 and 180 degrees Celsius.
-At this temperature, the plastic is completely melted and bonded to the asphalt, helping to create longer lasting, more durable roads.
+The recycled plastics are cleaned, dried and shredded before being mixed with aggregate at a temperature between 150 and 180 degrees Celsius.
+Once mixing is complete, the asphalt is then paved, resulting in longer lasting, more durable roads.